 To quote Jessica Bear PhD, ND, one of my favorite Bach flower writers, flower remedies “exchange fault (or negativity) for virtue.
 In some cases this exchange is not gentle or subtle, and many times this exchange releases volatile and explosive emotions.”

-Mechthild Scheffer, a European therapist who has written extensively (and brilliantly) on Bach flower therapy, doesn’t mention reactive remedies specifically but does discuss the healing crisis.
+Mechthild Scheffer, a European therapist who has written extensively (and brilliantly) on Bach flower therapy, doesn’t mention reactive remedies specifically but does discuss the healing crisis they can trigger.
 Whether someone experiences a healing crisis is very individual, and depends on how long term the problem is, how resistant to change the person is, and how firmly the negative emotional pattern has taken hold.

 Scheffer compares the healing crisis to what happens when a limb that’s numb or paralyzed begins to regain feeling.
 It hurts!
 Similarly, a long-suppressed traumatic memory (or even just an unpleasant one) is painful when it comes to mind.
 Suppressed pain can be emotional or physical.
 Just as we may see a physical healing crisis or “detox” when the body strengthens, we may see an emotional detox of sorts as the emotional self sheds harmful “psychological waste”.